cilinyan/LTCA/README.md

-The official implementation of ZOE.
+The official implementation of "LTCA: Long-range Temporal Context Attention for Referring Video Object Segmentation".